-The proposed Development comprises the reuse of the two derelict historic buildings and the introduction of of a new L shaped building in a key site on Bristol's harbourside.
+The Brandon Yard Development comprises the reuse of two derelict historic industrial buildings, and the introduction of a new L shaped building in a key site on Bristol's harbourside.

-A private communal courtyard space incorporates hard and soft areas to accommodate relaxing and social activities of the residents.
-Multi-stem trees break up the scale of the courtyard, and low hedges improve the local microclimate.
+A communal courtyard space incorporates hard and soft areas to accommodate relaxing and social activities of the residents.
+Multi-stem trees break up the scale of the courtyard, and low hedges improve the local micro-climate.

 The harbourside walk that runs parallel to the Floating Harbour wall is a predominantly hard public realm space, with deep planting beds and a seating wall, helping to demarcate the boundary between the public and private areas.